 The compound comprises five percent nitrogen and trace elements that improve microbes in the soil while killing microorganisms.

 How Does Fish Fertilizer Help Succulents?

 Professional gardeners tend to love fish emulsion.
 The application ensures plants will be more healthy, larger, and more robust.
 Plants will be vibrant and bloom longer.

 Liquid fish fertilizers can also promote higher crop yields, especially in cooler climates.
 Generally, standard fertilizer breaks down slowly in cool months.
 Organic fertilizers like fish emulsion, on the other hand, fertilize at steady rates year-round.

 Fish emulsion isn’t to be taken lightly.
 It’s strong and, if not managed properly, can be harmful to potted plants.
 Because of the potency, you need to dilute your product.

-Many swear by homemade fish emulsion for succulents, which is rich in natural elements.
+Many swear by homemade fish emulsion for succulents, which are rich in natural elements.
 The only drawback is the solution is derived from fresh, non-processed fish.

 The smell will linger for a day or two, if not longer.
 It’s excellent for use with your outdoor succulents, but indoors, it could create an offensive odor.

 Next Steps for Healthier Succulents